jaybz/UCR-ButtonsToPOV/README.md

 [UCR](https://github.com/Snoothy/UCR) Plugin with more advanced features for mapping buttons to POVs

 # Documentation
-You can find what little documentatiopn is available in the [wiki](https://github.com/jaybz/UCR-ButtonsToPOV/wiki).
+You can find what little documentation is available in the [wiki](https://github.com/jaybz/UCR-ButtonsToPOV/wiki).